Best Dental Hygiene Schools in Michigan – 2023

 You can enter the dental field by completing this two-year associate in dental hygiene.
 The program is offered each fall and admits only a limited number of students, who progress through it as a cohort.
 This intensive curriculum requires completion of a 51-credit pre-requisite coursework prior to starting your professional coursework.
 The 83- credit professional/dental hygiene coursework spans across six semesters and covers subjects such as periodontology, community dentistry, dental biomaterials, dental radiology, medical and dental emergencies, and clinical dental hygiene.
 Out of these 83 credits, 22 credits are in eight courses that prepare you for the local anesthesia certification exam.

-Dental Hygienist Career Outlook in Michigan - 2019
+Dental Hygienist Career Information For Michigan - 2023

 How Many Dental Hygienists are Currently Employed in MI?